seattletimes/profanity-peak/src/story.md

     </div>
   </div>
   <div class="caption">
-    Left: Rancher Joel Kretz displays a dead cougar head on a table in his home while talking to a reporter.
-Kretz said cougars were killing and maiming his livestock and that ranchers like him needed more liberal hunting laws to fight back.
-Right: Rancher Joel Kretz is photographed in 2001 at his ranch with his rifle.
-His conflict with Robert Wielgus started with Wielgus' research that helped overturn state policy Kretz supported to up the hunt on cougars.
-Kretz was elected to the Legislature in 2004.(Kevin German / The Seattle Times)
+    Rancher Joel Kretz, photographed at his ranch in 2001, displays a dead cougar head on a table while talking to a reporter.
+Kretz, also shown with his rifle, said cougars were hurting his livestock and that ranchers needed more liberal hunting laws to fight back.
+He was elected to the Legislature in 2004.(Kevin German / The Seattle Times)
   </div>
   <div class="constrained">
 ?>